 - 7. What policy limits are available for medical payments coverage in California?

 “Med Pay” is short for “medical payments coverage.”
-In California, it is optional first-party insurance that people can elect to add to their auto policy.
+In California, it is optional first-party insurance that you can elect to add to your auto policy.

-Med Pay covers reasonable and necessary bills when the policyholder or his or her family is injured in an accident involving a vehicle, regardless of who is at fault.
+Med Pay covers reasonable and necessary bills when you or your family is injured in an accident involving a vehicle, regardless of who is at fault.

 Examples of when Med Pay might apply include: